The system from A to Z

 StrikePlagiarism.com offers a text-matching software which detects similarities between texts.

-The system allows for the upload of text documents (doc.; docx.; rtf.; txt.; odt.; ppt.; pptx.; editable pdf etc.) and verification of the text.
+The system allows for the upload of text documents (doc.; docx.; rtf.; txt.; odt.; ppt.; pptx.; pdf, HTML, etc.) and verification of the text.
 The system analyzes the uploaded text based on millions of existing texts in the virtual space and in the end generates a Similarity Report, which indicates detected similarities between texts and their sources.

 In order to use the system you must register by creating an account.
 You can choose to have an individual account or an account connected to an educational institution.